WADA asks sports court to open Russia case to public hearing - WHIZ News

 CAS hearings can be opened to media and public observers in some cases when both parties consent.

-The court held its first public hearing for 20 years in November when WADA appealed a ruling by swimming’s world body not to ban China’s three-time Olympic gold medalist Sun Yang for alleged doping rule violations.
+The court held its first public hearing for 20 years in November.
+WADA appealed against a ruling by swimming’s world body not to ban China’s three-time Olympic gold medalist, Sun Yang, for alleged doping rule violations.

-Evidence was heard over almost 10 hours in a lakeside hotel ballroom at Montreux, Switzerland, with media attending and proceedings streamed live on the court’s website.
+Evidence was heard over almost 10 hours in a lakeside hotel ballroom at Montreux, Switzerland, with media and other accredited observers in the hall, and proceedings streamed live on the court’s website.
 A verdict is expected this month.

-However, it is unclear if the WADA vs. Russia case fits the limited scope of CAS cases which can be heard in public.
+It was unclear if the WADA vs. Russia case fitted the limited scope of CAS cases which can be heard in public.

 However, WADA investigators found evidence Russia edited the data in the weeks before the handover to remove signs of failed drug tests, and detailed an apparent attempt to smear former lab director Grigory Rodchenkov.
 He has become a key witness for WADA since leaving Russia to enter a United States witness protection program.